billg-splunk/javashop-otel/README.md

 # Users and Workflows

 As we go through this workshop we will be switching roles from SRE to Developer.
 First we will start with first responders or SREs who will identify an issue in Splunk Observability UI.
-Next, we will jump to a Developer Role to see how a Developer will solve a problem using trace data identified by our SRE.
+Next, we will jump to a Developer Role to see how a Developer will repair/fix a problem using trace data identified by our SRE.

 Of course, we are not requiring 2 people for this workshop as each participant will play both roles.

+Let's define a few terms for those new to APM / Software Development or Java

+1. What's a Function ?
+2. What's a  Method ?
+3. What's an Exception ?

 # View Service Map

 If your instrumentation was successful, the service-map will show latency from the shop service to the products service.
+Please note it may take 3-4 minutes for traces to show up, and you will see full map "form" as traces are coming in, so you may have to refresh the page a few times and set the look back time to -5m:

+# 5m SCREEN and we are at 5 minutes.

 ![Screen Shot 2022-12-08 at 11 48 58 AM](https://user-images.githubusercontent.com/32849847/206541846-7f0e6462-7659-44bc-bc48-3621c2872fc4.png)